How I Paid Off My Car A Year Early (Despite Being Laid Off Twice)

 2. Live frugally

-At the time that I bought my car, I knew that the payments would comfortably fit into my budget but I knew I was going to have to make some lifestyle changes if I wanted to pay off the loan early.
+At the time that I bought my car, I knew that the payments would comfortably fit into my budget but I knew I was going to have to make some lifestyle changes if I wanted to make large enough principal payments to pay off the loan early.

-• Stuck with my budget.
-If I spent more in one area I spent less in another to make up the difference
+• Sticking to my budget: As I previously mentioned if I spent more in one area I spent less in another to make up the difference

-• Cut off my expensive cable and lowered my Internet speed
+• Cut down on utilities: I cut off my expensive cable and lowered my Internet speed

-• Kept my eating out to no more than once or twice a month
+• Ate out less: I kept my eating out to no more than once or twice a month and had a budget for how much I would spend each time.

-• Didn't buy brand name products unless they were on sale and I could coupon stack
+• Found ways to save: I would find apps for earning gift cards I could use for my regular shopping.
+I also didn't buy brand name products unless they were on sale and I could coupon stack.

 Tips for paying a car loan off early | A Relaxed Gal